kylemfry3/crayon-start/README.txt

 October 2017
 	(10/25/17 @ 08:43) Added load.py for future use of Crayon OS versions 1.x.
 It can be loaded in the Windows command prompt to load the program that runs the assembler and compilers.
+        (10/25/17 @ 15:57) Compatibility programs between C++, Python, and NASM have been designed and are in the process Of being programmed.
+(CURRENT LOAD: Python)